-10.1 A person who is notified by the Institute that he has passed the Local Examinations, except insofar as he may have been exempted on educational grounds from part thereof under the rules made by the Council under authority contained elsewhere in these Articles, shall become a Graduate within a period specified by the Council unless following such notification he declines to accept Graduateship.
-A Graduate is not a Member and:
+- 10.1 A person who is notified by the Institute that they have satisfied the Local Qualifying Requirements, except insofar as they may have been exempted on educational grounds from part thereof under the decisions made by the Council under authority contained elsewhere in these Articles, shall become a Graduate within a period specified by the Council unless following such notification they decline to accept Graduateship.
+A Graduate is not a Member and: - (a) shall pay such annual subscription as may be determined by the Council, not being greater than that payable by an Associate subject to the conditions set by the Council if a Graduate fails to seek election to Membership within a period specified in Article 10.3; - (b) may whilst they remain a Graduate describe themselves as a Graduate of the Institute and a Graduate must not describe themselves as a Chartered Secretary or a Chartered Governance Professional; - (c) shall be entitled to receive a certificate of Graduateship; and - (d) shall have the same rights in disciplinary proceedings and be subject to the same disciplinary provisions as if they were a Member except that they shall not be entitled to attend or vote at general meetings or to use the designatory letters denoting Membership of the Institute.

-- (a) shall pay such annual subscription as may be determined by the Council, not being greater than that payable by an Associate; - (b) may whilst he remains a Graduate describe himself as a Graduate of the Institute and a Graduate must not describe himself as a Chartered Secretary or a Chartered Governance Professional; - (c) shall be entitled to receive a certificate of Graduateship; and - (d) shall have the same rights in disciplinary proceedings and be subject to the same disciplinary provisions as if he were a Member except that he shall not be entitled to attend or vote at general meetings or to use the designatory letters denoting Membership of the Institute. - 10.2 Persons who, after notification of the successful completion of the Local Examinations, decline to accept Graduateship within the period referred to in the preceding paragraph shall not, without the approval of the Council, be eligible subsequently to become either Graduates or Members.
-Graduates must maintain their Graduateship until such time as they become Members, or are removed from Graduateship in accordance with Article 10.3.
-Persons who fail to maintain their Graduateship or who are removed from Graduateship shall be precluded from Membership at any future time, subject to any individual exceptions which may be allowed by the Council. - 10.3 Every Graduate shall seek election to membership under Article 5 or 6 within 10 years of being admitted as a Graduate.
+- 10.2 Persons who, after notification of the successful completion of the Local Qualifying Requirements, decline to accept Graduateship within the period referred to in the preceding paragraph shall not, without the approval of the Council, be eligible subsequently to become either Graduates or Members.
+Graduates must maintain their Graduateship until such time as they become Members, or are removed from Graduateship in accordance with Article 10.3. - 10.3 Every Graduate shall seek election to Membership under Article 5 or 6 within 10 years of being admitted as a Graduate.
 The Council shall consider the cases of Graduates who do not satisfy the requirements of Article 5 or 6 within 10 years of becoming Graduates, and shall determine whether they may continue to be Graduates and the conditions on which they may do so, or whether their Graduateship shall be terminated.